-We will be given a talk on two periods of Sark’s history – the Prehistoric era and the 16th century – by Dr Richard Axton.
-Subject to confirmation, we will also be joined by Jeremy La Trobe-Bateman, the Seneschal of Sark (President of Chief Pleas and Chief Judge), who will explain the history and politics of the island.
+Whilst on the island, we visit a restored cider barn before being joined by Jeremy La Trobe-Bateman, the Seneschal of Sark (President of Chief Pleas and Chief Judge), who will explain the history and politics of the island.

 We will then visit the gardens of La Seigneurie, the home of the Seigneurs of Sark.
 With its colourful borders and stone walls, this is one of the finest gardens in the Channel Islands.
 There is also a potager, a pond, a restored Victorian greenhouse and a recently extended fruit and vegetable garden.
 The walled garden dates to the mid-19th century, complete with some of its original Victorian lay out.
 The high walls give protection from the wind and the island’s almost frost-free climate allows many tender and half hardy plants to thrive.